 Nickel bars are straight, solid products of nickel or nickel alloys that have the capability of being extruded.
-Nickel bars can come in a variety of shapes: circular, triangular, square, and more.Nickel bars are among the wide range of products that can be formed from nickel, whose alloys can withstand extreme temperatures and be welded, machined, and hot and cold worked.
+Nickel bars can come in a variety of shapes, including circular, triangular, and square.Nickel bars are among the wide range of products that can be formed from nickel, whose alloys can withstand extreme temperatures and be welded, machined, and hot and cold worked.

-Nickel bar refers to a solid straight rod or plank like stock form of comprised of predominantly of a high purity form of the element known as nickel, or Ni.
-This chemical element is beneficial in many metallurgical applications as it exhibits high toughness, ferromagnetic properties, excellent corrosion resistance, ductility, malleability and high heat resistance.
-Though referred to as nickel bars, these stock shapes are often comprised of alloyed metals in which nickel is merely the predominant element.
-Common nickel alloys available in bar form include 200, nickel 500, Inconel 600, Inconel 718, Hastelloy C276, Cupro Nickel, Monel K500 and Monel R405.
-Solid, straight bars are available not only in a number of alloyed forms, but with versatile cross-section shapes such as circular, square, rectangular, triangular, or a number of other shapes, though rectangular is often the most common.
+Nickel bar refers to a solid straight rod or plank-like stock form composed predominantly of a high purity form of the element known as nickel or Ni.
+This chemical element is beneficial in many metallurgical applications, as it exhibits high toughness, ferromagnetic properties, excellent corrosion resistance, ductility, malleability, and high heat resistance.
+Though referred to as nickel bars, these stock shapes are often composed of alloyed metals in which nickel is merely the predominant element.
+Common nickel alloys available in bar form include 200, nickel 500, Inconel 600, Inconel 718, Hastelloy C276, Cupro Nickel, Monel K500, and Monel R405.
+Solid, straight bars are available not only in a number of alloyed forms, but with versatile cross-section shapes, such as circular, square, rectangular, triangular, or a number of other shapes, though rectangular is often the most common.

 Because of its high heat resistance and malleability, nickel bars are more commonly produced through cold-drawing in which no heat is necessary.
-Instead, the nickel stock is drawn through a series of progressively smaller dies in order to reduce its diameter.
+Instead, the nickel stock is drawn through a series of progressively smaller dies to reduce its diameter.
 The bars are then cut to the desired length and put on the market.
-As aforementioned, the bars most commonly serve as a stock shape and later undergo one or more secondary processes such as bending, turning, milling, drilling, grinding, forging and reaming.
+As aforementioned, the bars most commonly serve as a stock shape and later undergo one or more secondary processes such as bending, turning, milling, drilling, grinding, forging, and reaming.
 The bars may also be melted down to use in the production of other metal alloys such as stainless steel.
 Manufacturers should consider the intended use of a nickel bar and consult suppliers before purchasing to ensure that processing is economical.